San7o/cchecker/README.md

 ## TLDR

-This [header only](./cchecker.hpp) library is a little run-time bworrow checker implemented in C++.
-It doen't use any recent features other than templates so It should be quite portable, the only header included is `<cassert>` to panic when the borrow rules are not met.
+This [header only](./cchecker.hpp) library is a little run-time borrow checker implemented in C++.
+It doesn't use any recent features other than templates so It is quite portable, the only header included is `<cassert>` to panic when the borrow rules are not met.

 ## Writeup

 I wanted to implement a borrow checker in C, It seemed like a cool project for an afternoon.
-Let's get over what are the rules of a borrow checker first:
+A borrow checker (at least, my borrow checker) is a system that imposes the following rules:
 - There can be infinite (many) immutable references to a value
 - There can be only one mutable referene to a value
 - The two rules above cannot happen togheter